nurupo/pia-wg-netns-vpn/README.md

 Then, after you are done, just `logout` 8 times, to get out of each bash session and trigger the set traps.

-Note thatwhen nesting past a few VPNs the connection becomes rather unstable, you might lose connection way before you get behind 7 proxies, so you might want to limit yourself it to just a few of them.
+Note that when nesting past a few VPNs the connection becomes rather unstable, you might lose connection way before you get behind 7 proxies, so you might want to limit yourself it to just a few of them.

 Also note that the following will NOT work [because of this](https://serverfault.com/a/961592), i.e. you need to keep a process in a network namespace for the nested namespaces to work, like what all these bash processes in the snippet above did: